p4lang/behavioral-model/docs/simple_switch.md

 ### BMv2 `meter rate units` implementation notes

-The user enters the meter rate in kbps and burtsize in number of kilo octets.
+The user enters the meter rate in kbps (10^3 bits/sec) and burst_size in a unit of 10^3 bits.
+Internally, the implementation converts rate to bytes/microsecond and burst_size to 10^6 bytes.

 If the meter type is packets, the rate is enterted in packets/sec and burst_size is number of packets.